After they apply

 If they don’t receive any offers, or decide they don’t want to take up any they receive, there’s a second chance to apply through UCAS Extra.
 If they haven’t used up their five choices on their application already, they can use this route to apply to any universities with vacancies between February and early July.

-By the Summer, if they have not been offered a place, changed their mind about what course they want to study, or have decided late that they would like to go to university, don’t panic, there’s still a final option open to them: to go through Clearing.
+By the summer, if they still haven’t been offered a place, they’ve changed their mind about what they want to study, or they decide late that they’d like to go to university, there’s still a final option open to them: to go through Clearing.

-If they don’t get the grades to do a degree, or want to build their confidence up a bit more, you don't have to rule out university altogether.
+If your son or daughter doesn’t get the grades they need to do a degree, or they want to build their confidence up a bit more, they don't have to rule out university altogether.
 We also offer a number of foundation year programmes to give students an extra year’s preparation before for moving onto a full degree.